 “Leather, cinnamon sugar.
 Just okay, was expecting more considering the long aging” — Tyler

 “Tobacco and light fruit.
-Notes of tanned leather, lovely, but less complex than first two, but smooth, goes down quick” — Jonny
+Notes of tanned leather, lovely, but less complex than first two, goes down quick” — Jonny

 “Sweet roasted agave and earth.
 Balanced and lovely all the way through the palate.
 A great espadin for sure – though not quite on the same level of complexity as the previous ones.” — Joseph

 The Ixtera Amarillo was made by Macario Partida Ramos in Zapotitlan de Vadillo, Jalisco with agave Ixtera Amarillo.
 The agave was cooked in an earthen pit, milled with rollers, and double distilled with river water in copper stills.
 Released in 2014, there were just 48 bottles at 48% ABV.

 “Raicilla-like with funk and sour notes.
 There is an aftertaste like sour Kool-Aid powder that lingers” — Tyler